The dynamical degree of billiards in an algebraic curve: Introduction

 \subsection{Acknowledgments}

-Thanks to Richard Birkett, Laura DeMarco, Nguyen-Bac Dang, Jeffrey Diller, Alexey Glutsyuk, Hannah Larson, Curt McMullen, Rohini Ramadas, Joseph Silverman, and Serge Tabachnikov for helpful conversations related to this work.
+Thanks to Richard Birkett, Laura DeMarco, Nguyen-Bac Dang, Jeffrey Diller, Alexey Glutsyuk, Hannah Larson, Curt McMullen, Rohini Ramadas, Joseph Silverman, Serge Tabachnikov, Jit Wu Yap, and Umberto Zannier for helpful conversations related to this work.
 The idea to study dynamical degrees of billiards came while reading Cannas da Silva's lectures on symplectic geometry \cite{MR1853077}.
 The author was supported by a National Science Foundation Mathematical Sciences Postdoctoral Research Fellowship under Grant No. 2202752.

-\section{Background on dynamics of correspondences}
+\section{Background on Dynamics of Correspondences}